MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 ## Experimental Results

-Experimental results using mBERT and XLM-RoBERTa pre-trained language models are presented below.

-Results using mBERT as the encoder on ATIS and MASSIVE test datasets are summarized in Table Z.
+Experimental results with all the scenarios, using mBERT pre-trained language model as the encoder on ATIS and MASSIVE test datasets are summarized below:
-XLM-RoBERTa Results

-Results using XLM-RoBERTa as the encoder on ATIS and MASSIVE test datasets are summarized in Table N.
-Insights

-    mBERT yields superior performance across both datasets.
-    The EN!PR scenario in the ATIS dataset achieves the highest F1 score (75.94), while the PR!EN scenario achieves the highest accuracy (90.64).
-    In the MASSIVE dataset, the PR!EN scenario outperforms others, with F1, accuracy, and exact match metrics of 79.88, 87.79, and 69.87, respectively.
+Experimental results with all the scenarios, using XLM-RoBERTa pre-trained language are presented below:

+In the ATIS dataset, the highest value of F1 was obtained in the EN!PR scenario (75.94), the highest accuracy value was achieved in the PR!EN scenario (90.64), and the highest Exact Match value was obtained in the EN+PR mode (50.1).
+In the MASSIVE dataset, the highest value of all three metrics was attained in the PR!EN scenario (The obtained values for F1, Accuracy, and Exact Match metrics, respectively, are equal to 79.88, 87.79, and 69.87).

 # Comparison with MASSIVE Dataset

 To compare the performance of our 10% Persian dataset with larger datasets, we used all 12,664 Persian samples from the MASSIVE dataset.
 Results for both mBERT and XLM-RoBERTa models are presented below:

 ## Conclusion